Installing Home Office Wallpaper

 I spent the first couple of days of the week touching up a few spots on the wainscoting, I also corrected overspray on the edges of the door and painted and replaced all the electrical outlet covers and the air intake cover.

-Luckily, all the walls had a smooth finish, and they were ready for the wallpaper to be hung.
+Luckily, all the walls had a smooth finish and were ready for the wallpaper to be hung.
 It’s always a good idea to wipe over the walls with your bare hand to feel if any tiny bumps need to be sanded.
 A paint droplet or roller fiber is almost always left from the previous paint job.
 It probably won’t show through your wallpaper, but if you make an effort, you might as well do perfect preparation.

 Textured walls need a little more preparation.
 A wallpaper lining is required before you can hang your wallpaper.

-Hanging the Home Office Wallpaper
+Installing the Home Office Wallpaper

 I was super excited to get this gorgeous Bodri Light Blue Tulip Garden wallpaper on the wall.

-I created a cutting area with a masonite board wider than the wallpaper, a steel carpenter’s square and a utility knife.
+I created a cutting area with a masonite board wider than the wallpaper, a steel carpenter’s square, and a utility knife.
 It made things SO much easier!
 To cut wallpaper, the blade needs to be super sharp.
 I began with a new blade and replaced it halfway through.

 As predicted, the laser level was a big help in getting that first strip of wallpaper on the wall.
 Beginning with a plumb line is crucial!
 If your first trip is not 100% plumb, you will see how your pattern changes at the top and bottom with each repeat.